EXERCISING AT WORK: THE 15-MINUTE CHALLENGE

 Here's something remarkable: Researchers from the University of South Australia studied over 11,500 people across Australia, New Zealand, and the UK who tried the "15-Minute Challenge."
 And the results?
 They're pretty exciting.
-95% of participants hit or surpassed their daily activity goals, with most people moving way more than the essential 15-minute target.
+95% of participants hit or surpassed their daily activity goals, most moving more than the essential 15-minute target.

 But it gets better.
 People weren't just moving more – they were feeling better, too.
 They reported sleeping better, having more energy (who doesn't want that?), and generally feeling healthier and happier.
 On average, participants added 12 extra minutes of movement to their day, up to 85 minutes per week.
 It's not too shabby for something that starts with just 15 minutes!